nickswalker/nickwalker.us/pages/about.md

 Nick Walker is a Ph.D. candidate and NSF Graduate Research Fellow at the University of Washington in Seattle.
 He works on human-robot interaction with the
     [Human-Centered Robotics Lab](https://hcrlab.cs.washington.edu) where he is advised by Maya Cakmak.
 His work spans topics in human-robot communication, including
    [expressive motion]({% details_link walker2021attributions %}) and [natural language]({% details_link wang2024doing %}).
-In 2022, Nick interned with Claudia Pérez D'Arpino at the [Nvidia's Seattle Robotics Lab](https://research.nvidia.com/labs/srl/) to work on [interfaces to help teleoperators]({% details_link walker2024explicit %}).
-His work has been published in numerous IEEE and ACM scholarly conferences, and he has also written for IEEE Spectrum and The Urbanist.
+In 2022, Nick interned with Claudia Pérez D'Arpino at [Nvidia's Seattle Robotics Lab](https://research.nvidia.com/labs/srl/) to work on [interfaces to help teleoperators]({% details_link walker2024explicit %}).
+He has published in numerous IEEE and ACM scholarly conferences, and written for IEEE Spectrum and The Urbanist.
 While a student, Nick led the organization of the first [Northwest Robotics Symposium](https://nwrsymposium.github.io).

 Nick earned a Bachelor in Computer Science at the University of Texas at Austin where he worked on service robots with the [Building Wide Intelligence](http://www.cs.utexas.edu/~larg/bwi_web/){: data-goatcounter-click="ext-bwi"}.
 He was part of the [Austin Villa@Home RoboCup team](https://www.cs.utexas.edu/~AustinVilla/) that [placed 3rd]({% post_url 2017-08-28-robocup-2017-success %}) in 2017 and [won best-poster in 2018]({% post_url 2018-06-21-dspl-best-poster-award %}).
 He was recognized as a [Dean's Honored Graduate]({% post_url 2018-3-27-deans-honored-graduate %}) and selected as the [student commencement speaker]({% post_url 2018-5-19-commencement-address %}).